Vitoria Gasteiz has been implementing gradually the superblock scheme since 2008. It is supposed to be completed in 2023.

-Victoria Gasteiz operates a system to keep transit traffic out of certain areas of the city.
-It is called superblock concept.
-The city is divided in blocks, transit traffic is kept out of the blocks.
+The superblock scheme operates a system to keep transit traffic out of certain areas of the city.
+The city is divided in 77 blocks, transit traffic is kept out of these blocks.
 The biggest superblock (S1) has a pedestrian area in its centre.

 Transit traffic is kept out of certain areas of the city.